DevExpress/netcore-winforms-demos/README.md

 ## Integrate DevExpress WinForms Controls into a .NET Core 3 application

-You need DevExpress NuGet packages to create a .Net Core 3 project.
-Follow the steps below to add packages to a solution:
+You need the DevExpress NuGet packages to create a .Net Core 3 project.
+Follow the steps below to add the packages to a solution:

 1. Register the DevExpress Early Access feed in Visual Studio's NuGet Package Manager.